fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Network/v3.3.0/Get-AzureRmApplicationGatewayFrontendIPConfig.md

 PS C:\> $FrontEndIP= Get-AzureRmApplicationGatewayFrontendIPConfig -Name "FrontEndIP01" -ApplicationGateway $AppGw
 ```

-The first command gets an application gateway named ApplicationGateway01 from the resource group named ResourceGroup01, and stores it in the $AppGw variable.The second command gets the front-end IP configuration named FrontEndIP01 from $AppGw and stores it in the $FrontEndIP variable.
+The first command gets an application gateway named ApplicationGateway01 from the resource group named ResourceGroup01, and stores it in the $AppGw variable.

+The second command gets the front-end IP configuration named FrontEndIP01 from $AppGw and stores it in the $FrontEndIP variable.

 ### Example 2: Get a list of front-end IP configurations
 ```